FedUni/MORL/README.md

 Depending on your distribution, you may need to `sudo make install`.

 You should now be able to run `morlglue` from the command prompt.

+If you have cloned the Git repository, you may need to rerun the autotools.
+See the README for `morlglue-server` for more details.

 ### Windows